Key takeaways

 Using empathy to deal with conflict is such an important skill set for leaders that it’s the first of four Immersive Learning simulations DDI itself is launching in partnership with Strivr.
 DDI is also launching modules around inclusion, coaching, and change.
 Giving people the ability to experience learning in a simulated environment allows them to hone their practice, learn by making mistakes in a safe environment, repeatedly practice, and keep improving over time.

-Fostering inclusion and trust
+03. Fostering inclusion & trust

 There’s a global conversation happening around issues such as justice and equity in the workplace.
 The need for inclusive culture is an imperative in every company today, and that has to be both supported by and modeled by leadership.